 Living in a Writer’s Dream World

-On most Wednesday nights Diana Allandale can be found reading to a small audience of dedicated fans at Passionate Books.
+On most Wednesday nights, Diana Allandale reads to a small audience of dedicated fans at Passionate Books.
 The shop is one of four that Diana owns and operates.
-When she’s not reading at one of her own stores, Diana travels to far away places where she invariably finds a receptive new [...]
+When she’s not reading at one of her stores, Diana travels to faraway places where she always finds a receptive new audience.
+Diana’s life may sound like […]

 File Under: Marketing For Introverts